-We now show at the examples of prediction, postdiction, and planning [18, 12, 7] how important problems in probabilistic reasoning about actions can be formulated in our framework of $P\mathcal{C}+$.
+In this section, we show at the examples of prediction, postdiction, and planning [19, 12, 7] how important problems in probabilistic reasoning about actions can be formulated in our framework of $P\mathcal{C}+$.
 We define them in terms of probabilities of histories in $P\mathcal{C}+$.
-Recall that the probability of a history h, denoted Pr(h), is defined as p_h , where $b_h = (p_h, \mathcal{S}h, Pr_h)$ is the belief state for h.
+Recall that the probability of a history h, denoted Pr(h), is defined as p_h , which coincides with p_h^c , by Theorem 3.4, where $b_h = (p_h, \mathcal{S}h, Pr_h)$ is the belief state and $b_h^c = (p_h^c, \Gamma_h^c, Pr_h^c)$ is the compact belief state for h.

-4.1 PREDICTION
+4.1 Prediction

-We consider the following probabilistic prediction (or also probabilistic temporal projection) problem: Compute the probabilistic temporal projection) problem: Compute the probability that a sequence σ of actions and observations is certainly possible, given that another sequence σ' of actions and observations has occurred.
+We consider the following probabilistic prediction (or also probabilistic temporal projection) problem: Compute the probability that a sequence σ of actions and observations is certainly possible, given that another sequence σ' of actions and observations has occurred.
 Here, the probability that σ is certainly possible after σ' is the tight lower bound for the probability that σ is possible after σ' .
 We now define this probability in terms of probabilities of histories.
 Note that further semantically meaningful probabilities can be defined in a similar way, for example, the probability that σ may be possible after σ' , which is the tight upper bound for the probability that σ is possible after σ' .